-I am a member of the Health Experiences Research Group.
-I work on the SuMMiT-D study where I am involved in the codesign and evaluation of mhealth resources to support medication adherence in people with type II diabetes.
+Within NDPCHS, my work largely focuses on the SuMMiT-D study where I am involved in the development and qualitative evaluation of mhealth resources to support medication adherence in people with type II diabetes.

 Examining the role of patients' experiences as a resource for choice and decision-making in health care: a creative, inter-disciplinary mixed method study in digital health

 Ziebland S. et al, (2016), NIHR Journals library PGfAR

 A novel experience-based internet intervention for smoking cessation: feasibility randomised controlled trial